 This process I think has served me pretty well, having reached a point of business success by the age of 42 such that I really no longer needed to work for money.
 Cresting this income milestone has not only allowed me the luxury to spend even more time to ponder and digest life’s lessons, but also the freedom to tell it like it is without the fear of losing a job.

-I proudly wears jeans nearly every day, and sports facial hair to remind himself and the others I encounter every day that being a nonconformist and not subscribing to traditional values has its merits.
+I proudly wear jeans nearly every day, and sports facial hair to remind myself and the people I encounter every day that being a nonconformist and not subscribing to traditional values has its merits.

-Steve constantly listens to non-fiction audiobooks about politics or business related topics (the best of which I post on a Pinterest board), and consume current events from a huge basket of news sources every day so I can relate these messages in new and innovative ways.
+I constantly listen to non-fiction audiobooks about politics or business related topics the best of which I post on a Pinterest board, and consume current events from a huge basket of news sources every day so I can relate these messages in new and innovative ways.

-After internalizing a message and testing out a new theory, I then shares my new-found wisdom with people willing to listen.
+After internalizing a message and testing out a new theory, I then share my new-found wisdom with people willing to listen.
 Since 2003 I have mentored and counseled thousands of fledgling entrepreneurs through my volunteer efforts with SCORE and the SBDC, and volunteered my expertise to help organizations like the ARC, which helps individuals with developmental disabilities.

 For me, sharing my knowledge is akin to the feeling a billionaire might have handing out $100 bills to random strangers on the street.
 I know that by sharing some of the business wisdom I have accumulated with clients I can often make a substantial positive difference in the person’s life.